emblab-westlake/FunGeneTyper/README.md

-Similarly, you can train the Group classification by running the following code:
+Similarly, you can train the Group classification by running the following code.
+Please download the datasets through [the provided link](https://drive.google.com/drive/folders/1QZHu0lY1-l_qdL9xu7BVZMtaEzVnydwO?usp=drive_link) and place them in the 'example/ARGs_group_TrainingData/' folder.

 ```python
 python Train_group.py